jhashubham28/Student-management-project/README.md

 #To setup the mock api server on localhost, open gitbash and follow the commands :
-In the project directory, go to folder named 'server' npm install json-server json-server --watch db.json
+In the project directory, go to folder named 'server' Run 'npm install json-server'
+Then Run 'json-server --watch db.json'